MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

 .. code:: bash

    $ curl -OL https://github.com/andreysmelter/nmrstarlib/tarball/master
-   # optionally, zipball is also available (for Windows users).

 Once you have a copy of the source, you can embed it in your own Python package, or install it into your system site-packages easily: